mendix/docs/apidocs-mxsdk/mxsdk/setting-up-your-development-environment.md

     If the version number is much lower, it could be that you also have an outdated TypeScript SDK on your system, left over from a previous installation.
 You can either uninstall the old TypeScript SDK, or bypass it by removing the old TypeScript SDK from your system's PATH environment variable.

-## Setting up a working directory for your script
+## Setting Up a Working Directory for Your Script

 1. First, create a new directory and initialize it for use with the Node.js package manager `npm`.
 Using `--yes` skips several unimportant questions.
 This creates a  [`package.json`](https://docs.npmjs.com/files/package.json)with default contents.
 Through this file you control your `npm` package.